 Training, learning and development

-There have been a number of training initiatives run via the Staff Development Committee.
+There have been a number of training initiatives run throughout the year.
 These include:

 Family consultant training

 Child Dispute Services (CDS) continued to run a monthly seminar series for family consultants, judges and family lawyers.
 The program was enhanced over 2015–16 by including topics specifically identified by family consultants; ensuring a better balance of presenters in terms of academics and practitioners; and including a greater emphasis on internal knowledge.
 Topics covered included drug screening procedures, surrogacy and assisted reproductive technology, online parenting skills programs, family violence, childhood trauma, and post-separation interventions for high-conflict families.

 The Clinical Induction Program requires all newly commencing family consultants to undertake six months of meetings, research and presentations.
 It is designed to ensure that all clinicians within CDS are familiar with the scholarly literature in key areas relevant to their work.
 This program continued in 2015–16, with a total of 10 new clinicians joining CDS.

 The Core Knowledge Database is an extensive collection of book chapters and journal articles that are deemed to be salient to the work of court clinicians.
 In addition to the amendments in 2015 allowing papers to be rated by users (thus, serving as an additional filtering mechanism) this year saw the inclusion of several full-text eBooks.
 This allowed a flexible alternative for family consultants to access comprehensive written material on key areas.

 In 2015–16 there was an increased focus on family consultants representing the courts at external forums and conferences.
 Some examples include gatherings of the Australasian Institute of Judicial Administration, the Association of Family and Conciliation Courts, and various other conferences focussing on family violence, trauma, and parent-child attachment.